Galaxy S8 and beyond: Samsung bets big on Bixby's AI

 While working on Bixby, Samsung found it lacked some capabilities, so last year it bought AI startup Viv Labs and Joyent, a cloud computing company.

 The initial version of Bixby will use only technology that Samsung created in-house.
-Future Bixby updates will incorporate Viv.
+Future Bixby updates will incorporate Viv, which Rhee said will help it work with third-party apps.

+"We're bringing Viv Labs to grow that ecosystem in a much more scalable manner," Rhee said.

 Samsung's "looking at a few more" companies it may acquire, Rhee said.